HarryJamesGreenblatt/The-PowerShell-Home-Cook/README.md

 <br>

 ### [`Find-HexColorCodes`](./Modules/Find-HexColorCodes/Find-HexColorCodes.psm1)
-Searches for hex color codes in all files within a specified directory.
+Searches for hex color codes in all files within a specified directory and optionally displays a webpage depicting it as a color table.

 <br>
 <br>